PasinduUkwatta/PasinduUkwatta/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Recce Labs(PVT) Ltd as Software Engineer
-- 🌱 I’m currently learning Python ,Java,React Js,JavaScript
+- 🌱 I’m currently learning Python ,Java,React Js,JavaScript,Machine Learning
 - 👯 I’m looking to collaborate on Python
 - 🤔 I’m looking for help with AWS
 - 💬 Ask me about Anything